Gascat Dryers vs Symach

 However, even with all of the perks of gas catalytic drying, most US shops still haven’t made the transition.
 Again, it’s a technology with a proven track record with our neighbors to the east, but many shops here are a little skeptical about making the change.
 Even if your shop is running “well enough,” there’s always room to improve efficiency, reduce cycle time, and increase throughput.
 Gas catalytic drying can do that.

-Within the US, GasCat is the most established distributor for gas catalytic dryers.
-Outside of that, GasCat machines utilize natural gas to make a flame-less exothermic reaction that produces heat with medium-length infrared energy.
+Within the US, Gascat Dryers are the most established distributor for gas catalytic dryers.
+Outside of that, Gascat Dryers machines utilize natural gas to make a flame-less exothermic reaction that produces heat with medium-length infrared energy.
 While the wavelength may not seem that important, a medium one can actually reduce a 100 minute process down to 16 – 30 minutes.
 Beyond that, it can also save you up to $1,500 worth of natural gas per month.

-Since GasCat began distributing within the US, the equipment has gone through a variety of changes and upgrades.
+Since Gascat Dryers began distributing within the US, the equipment has gone through a variety of changes and upgrades.
 There are cable carrier systems, pyro-meters, collision sensors, and hoses that come with.
-However, the benefit of GasCat Dryers is that their machines have very few moving parts and can be installed into virtually any existing booth without much effort.
-Plus, because GasCat is domestic, you can get any new systems, repairs, or parts very easily.
+However, the benefit of Gascat Dryers are that their machines have very few moving parts and can be installed into virtually any existing booth without much effort.
+Plus, because Gascat Dryers are domestic, you can get any new systems, repairs, or parts very easily.